Ulises-Rosas/boldminer/README.md

 specimendata <- boldminer::SpecimenData(taxon = "Elasmobranchii", geo = "Peru")
 ```

-Then, we use *tibble* package to only assess its dimension:
+Then,we use *tibble* package for just assessing `specimendata` dimension:

 ``` r
 tibble::as_tibble(specimendata)